HRV - INGENIOUSLY SIMPLE!

 Stress factors such as test anxiety, poor grades, the high performance requirements at school, everyday deadline pressure, but also conflicts in the family, arguments with friends or the pursuit of social recognition have negative effects on the organism.

-Because autonomic regulation in children and adolescents differs from adults, sometimes considerably, the use of ANS Analysis in children has been limited.
+Since vegetative regulation in children and adolescents differs from adults, sometimes considerably, the use of VNS analysis in children has been limited.

 To illustrate the importance of correct normal values in children and adults, the graphs below show the measurement of a 14-year-old girl.
 Fig. 1 shows the measurement with the adjusted standard values for 10 – 19 year olds and Fig. 2 with the previous normal values for adults, which the 14-year-old girl assessed as false positives.
 The urgent need for action is made clear by the adjusted children’s standard values.

-The children’s standard values are integrated in the ANS Analysis Professional.
+The children’s standard values are integrated in the VNS Analysis Professional.

-Get to know the new ANS Analysis Software now – arrange a no-obligation and free demonstration in your practice or request free information material.
+Get to know the new VNS Analysis Software now – arrange a no-obligation and free demonstration in your practice or request free information material.